Tuminha/Amigo-Invisible/README.md

 ### Educational Resources and Support

-[Code Institute](https://codeinstitute.net/): For providing a solid foundation in full-stack development and continuous support throughout my learning journey.
+* [Code Institute](https://codeinstitute.net/): For providing a solid foundation in full-stack development and continuous support throughout my learning journey.
-[FreeCodeCamp](https://www.freecodecamp.org/): For a wealth of programming tutorials and exercises that have been instrumental in my coding practice.
+* [FreeCodeCamp](https://www.freecodecamp.org/): For a wealth of programming tutorials and exercises that have been instrumental in my coding practice.
-[DEVS](https://devs.com/): For the insightful articles and community discussions that have broadened my understanding of software development.
+* [DEVS](https://devs.com/): For the insightful articles and community discussions that have broadened my understanding of software development.
-[Real Python](https://realpython.com/): For their in-depth Python tutorials and resources which were extremely helpful in refining the app's logic and features.
+* [Real Python](https://realpython.com/): For their in-depth Python tutorials and resources which were extremely helpful in refining the app's logic and features.
-[Stack Overflow](https://stackoverflow.com/): For being the go-to platform for resolving coding issues and learning from fellow developers.
+* [Stack Overflow](https://stackoverflow.com/): For being the go-to platform for resolving coding issues and learning from fellow developers.

 ### Personal Support

-My wife and five children: For their unwavering patience, encouragement, and understanding, as I dedicated time and effort to this project.
+* My wife and five children: For their unwavering patience, encouragement, and understanding, as I dedicated time and effort to this project.
+* To my mentor Mo Shame for always providing me useful insights and for supporting the project.
-The Student Care team at the [Code Institute](https://codeinstitute.net/): For their support and assistance whenever I faced challenges.
+* The Student Care team at the [Code Institute](https://codeinstitute.net/): For their support and assistance whenever I faced challenges.
-My classmates and the [Slack](https://slack.com/) community: For sharing tips, tricks, and providing a sense of camaraderie.
+* My classmates and the [Slack](https://slack.com/) community: For sharing tips, tricks, and providing a sense of camaraderie.